-9.73% of the workforce is employed in the armed forces, making the military a huge focus of life in Biloxi.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Retail and Arts industries respectively employ 12.21% and 11.40% of the civilian workforce.
+The armed forces are a huge part of the life in Biloxi, employing 9.73% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Retail and Arts industries employ 12.21% and 11.40% of the civilian workforce, respectively.

-One of the nice things about Biloxi is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Biloxi is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Biloxi citizens is a little higher than the average for US cities and towns: 23.65% of adults in Biloxi have at least a bachelor's degree.
+The citizens of Biloxi are slightly better educated than the national average of 21.84% for all cities and towns, with 23.65% of adults in Biloxi having a bachelor's degree or advanced degree.

 The per capita income in Biloxi in 2010 was $22,605, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $90,420 for a family of four.
 However, Biloxi contains both very wealthy and poor people as well.